 die.
 Public opinion is not so centralized.

 But in the history of Western Civilization you see a progressive growth of protection of the stranger, the minority, the disabled, the weak, and the forgotten.
 Christianity then not only offered a counterbalance to kings but also a counterbalance to the general public.
 In 1776 when Jefferson wrote that famous line, "all men are created equal," no one laughed.
 If those words had been written in 34AD everyone would have laughed.
 The 1740 years that passed between the crucifixion of Christ and the writing of the declaration of Independence had seen the teachings of Jesus spread like yeast throughout the world.
-The twenty-seven books of the New Testament along with the Hebrew bible grew to be a huge sticking point for anyone that would choose to abuse and kill.
-These words forced people to confront that God wanted us to love our neighbors AND our enemies (GK Chesterton once noted that often those are the same people).
+The twenty-seven books of the New Testament along with the Hebrew bible grew to be a huge sticking point to anyone that would to abuse and kill.
+These words forced people to realize God wanted us to love our neighbors AND our enemies (GK Chesterton once noted that often those are the same people).
 They forced people to realize that the weak, the slave, the outsider, the widow, the orphan and the minority were as great in God's eyes as the most powerful king.

 It is worth reminding everyone that white people had all the power when Jim Crow laws were repealed.
 Why would whites give up this power?
-Like Nilus, people like Martin Luther King Jr. appealed to the scriptures and pricked the heart of the majority.
+Like Nilus, Martin Luther King Jr. appealed to the scriptures and pricked the hearts of the majority.
 In his letter from a Birmingham Jail, he wrote, "How does one determine whether a law is just or unjust?
 A just law is a man made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with the moral law."
 His words are clear.
 Moral laws are not established by men but by God.
 And, his argument followed, what you are doing is not consistent with the bible.

 This explains chapters 1 and 2 and why the state of the weak members of society were so much improved in the Christian West.
 And it explains why societies that explicitly reject Jesus like the Soviet Russia and Nazi Germany so dangerous.
 Lacking any trust or fear in the unchangeable law of God, torturing enemies is no longer taboo.
 As long as a king can justify it to himself, no force on earth can stop him.
 And not just kings.
 As long a society can justify abusing a minority, no power on earth can stop them.